PRACTICAL POINTERS

 Comment:

-It is unusual for several similar investigations to appear simultaneously in two major journals.
 All original investigations came to the same conclusion, supporting a protective association of statins and prevention of osteoporotic fracture.

 I believe the evidence is strong enough to tell elderly persons, both men and women, of this added advantage.